Payment of Wages: California

 - California employers may pay employees in cash, by check or direct deposit so long as certain requirements are met.
 Electronic paycards may be permitted under certain circumstances.
 Noncompliance penalties are imposed for violations.
 See Wage Payment Methods.

 - Although different pay frequency rules apply to nonexempt and exempt employees, all employees must be paid within seven calendar days after the end of a payroll period.
-Special rules apply to paid sick leave.
+Special rules apply to paid sick leave under California and San Francisco law.
 Penalties are imposed for violations of the pay frequency rules.
 See Pay Frequency.

 - Employers are either permitted to make, or prohibited from making, certain types of deductions from the wages of employees.
 Penalties are imposed for noncompliance.
 See Permitted and Prohibited Wage Deductions.